 Sixth year students on the job market

 Students need to reaffirm that they will be on the job market by asking their dissertation committee chair to submit a form by July 31 certifying that a satisfactory draft of a job-market paper has been submitted (see certification form).
 Advanced students are eligible for a maximum of three quarters of University Fellowship.
 Any remaining quarters of eligibility that the student has not used in their fourth or fifth year can be used for sixth year funding.
-(The Department suggests that students give priority to taking a fellowship in the Winter Quarter, as they will be traveling and will not be able to undertake alternative funding such as Teaching or Research Assistantships.)
-If the student withdraws from the job market prior to the ASSA meetings, any remaining quarters of fellowship will be withdrawn.
-Students will be funded as Teaching Assistants in other quarters, but only if there are still funds available after all of the qualified younger students have been funded
+(The Department suggests that students give priority to taking a fellowship in the Winter Quarter, as they will be traveling and unable to undertake alternative funding such as Teaching or Research Assistantships.)
+If the student withdraws from the job market prior to the ASSA meetings, any remaining quarters of fellowship are withdrawn.
+Students may be funded as Teaching Assistants in other quarters, but only if there are still funds available after all of the qualified younger students have been funded.

 Sixth year students not on the job market

 In the event that there are still funds available after all of the qualified younger students, and the job-market sixth year students, have been funded, other sixth year students will be supported.
 To be eligible, the dissertation committee chair must certify by July 31 that the student is making good progress (see certification form).
 These students perform Teaching Assistant duties in every quarter that they are funded.
 University Fellowships are not available to sixth year students who are not on the job market.